Q42/template-ios/README.md

 ## Using this template

 1. Click the green "Use this template" button in the Github repo to create your own repository with this code template.
 1. Clone the new repo locally on your machine.
-1. Run `python3 ./scripts/rename-project.py` from the
-   project root, to change the project name.
+1. Run `python3 ./scripts/rename-project.py` from the project root, to change the project name.
 The script will ask for your new project name.
 You can delete the script afterwards.
+1. Optional: Configure GitHub Actions for TestFlight and App Store builds.
+Edit `build.yml` to enable the workflow trigger.
+Set an App Store Connect API key and signing certificate in your GitHub Actions Secrets as described in this readme under [CI configuration](#ci-configuration).

 ## Features

 Only basic features that almost all projects use, were added in this template:

 * SwiftUI using the SwiftUI lifecycle with an AppDelegate
+* Implementation of the Clean Architecture
-* Dependency injection using Factory
+* Dependency injection using the library Factory
 * Unit tests and UI tests using Salad
 * GitHub Actions CI configuration that runs the tests and submits the app to TestFlight